Real projective groups are formal: Kadeishvili's vanishing for connected sums of dual and Boolean graded algebras - the infinite case

-is surjective, we may assume without the loss of generality that $f$ takes values in $B_1$.
+We therefore assume from now on that the cocycle $f\in G^{k,1-k}(A)$ takes values in $B_1$.
 Consider $B_1$ as a $B$-module and write $f=xf+(1-x)f$.
-Note that both $xf$ and $(1-x)f$ are cocycles.
-Therefore it will be enough that the latter have lifts to $G^{k,1-k}(A\langle x\rangle)$.
-Since the role of $x$ and $1-x$ are symmetrical, we may assume without the loss of generality that $f=xf$.
+Note that $xf$ is again a cocycle, since multiplication of $x$ with elements in $V_* \uoplus A_*$ vanishes.
+The definition of the differential then yields that $xf$ is a cocycle.
+That implies that $(1-x)f$ is a cocycle as well.
+Therefore it will be enough to show that $xf$ and $(1-x)f$ have lifts to $G^{k,1-k}(A\langle x\rangle)$.
+Since the roles of $x$ and $1-x$ are symmetrical, we may assume without the loss of generality that $f=xf$.
 We are going to construct the lift when $A$ is finite first.
 We will need some preparations to do so.
+For more background on Boolean rings and proofs of the assertions on Boolean rings we refer to appendix \ref{app:Boolean}.